saurabh500/sql-server-client-docs/docs/areas/datatypes/rpc.md

 This page describes how to construct a RPC Request object.
 The page starts from the protocol grammar and then creates sequence diagrams.

-The sequence diagrams and meant to be converted to code.
+The sequence diagrams are meant to be converted to code.

 ## Grammar